-- Deep water established trees, shrubs and garden beds once a month in the winter months.
+- Deep water established trees, shrubs and garden beds once a month in the winter.
+If the weather is warmer than usual, water every 2 weeks.

 - New planting will require more water the first year.